Introduction to Project Management

 Overview

-This Project Management training course, provides an opportunity to learn the latest project management techniques and best practices.
-With hands-on activities, you'll become an expert in effectively managing all phases of a project.
-The seminar uses the structured project management framework of initiation, planning, execution, control, and formal closing, teaching you the steps that ensure project success.
-It focuses on practical tools and techniques you can use immediately back on the job.
+This Project Management training course uses hands-on methods to teach effective management of all phases of a project.
+The seminar uses the structured project management framework of initiation, planning, execution, control, and formal closing.
+It focuses on practical tools and techniques that you can use immediately.
 You will spend 75% of your time working on a project during class - from initiation to close.
-The hands-on approach during this training gives you the best opportunity to acquire skills that otherwise would take months to master.
+You'll work individually and in teams to write objectives, conduct stakeholder analysis, and develop a work breakdown structure and risk management plan for a case study project.
+Practice using estimating techniques, dependency analysis, and network diagramming.
+This hands-on approach gives you the best opportunity to acquire skills that otherwise would take months to master.

 • Basic terminology of project management